French top court stops comedy show called anti-Semitic

 "In effect it's given untold publicity to Dieudonne," said Brice Hortefeux, interior minister under former President Nicolas Sarkozy, told BFM TV.

-The Jewish CRIF umbrella organization had called earlier in the day for a protest in central Paris on Sunday against Dieudonne.
+The Jewish CRIF umbrella organisation had called earlier in the day for a protest in central Paris on Sunday against Dieudonne.

 (Writing by Alexandria Sage and Nicholas Vinocur; editing by Mark John and Tom Heneghan)